austinlouden/talks/how-to-learn-foreign-language/slides.md

 ![Word Frequency Dictionary](img/frequency_dictionary.jpg)

-Note: Well, if you're familiar with Routledge, they product these things called Word Frequency Dictionary
+Note: a company called Routledge makes these things called Word Frequency Dictionaries

 TRANSITION: While they were producing this spanish frequency dictionary, they also did another really cool study.
 Here's how it worked